hrishihrishi/Weatherly---by-Hrishi/README.md

 4. The weather data will be displayed in the weather information section
 5. The 5-day forecast will be displayed in the extended forecast section

-# Internshala-WeatherApp-Project
-A Weather Forecast Application built using HTML,Tailwind CSS and JavaScript.

 # Features
 * LocalStorage